filipsPL/autowx2/README.md

   - `processWith` - the path to the script/module to run
   - `fixedTime` - the fixed time of recording in the [cron](https://en.wikipedia.org/wiki/Cron#Overview) style.
   - `fixedDuration` - the duration of the recording
+  - `priority` - priority of the recording (if two or more overlaps); the lower number - the higher priority

 Sample `satellitesData` dictionary: